Klipsan Beach Life Saving Station

 Klipsan Beach was the site of a station of the United States Life-Saving Service.
 The station buildings still remain, although they are privately owned.
 The station is on the National Register of Historic Places.
 The station's name was originally Ilwaco Beach, and only later became known as Klipsan Station.
 The station was one of several assigned to provide protection in the area known as the Graveyard of the Pacific.

+Following the 1915 merger of the U.S. Life-Saving Service and the United States Revenue Cutter Service, the station was designated as Coast Guard Station No. 309.
+Today, the restored structure operates as a vacation rental property.

 Location

 On the Long Beach Peninsula, in Pacific County, Washington, about 13 miles (21 km) north of Cape Disappointment.

 Construction and architecture

 The station was established in 1891.
 It was built according to the "Marquette" style of life-saving stations, one of a number of standard station designs adopted by the United States Life-Saving Service.
 This pattern received its name from the station where it was first used, Marquette, Michigan.
 There were 13 other life-saving Marquette stations, their architect was Albert B. Bibb, and it is speculated that the plans were drawn up in 1889.
 Other Marquette stations on the West Coast include those at Yaquina Bay, the Umpqua River, Coos Bay, and the Coquille River in Oregon and at Southside, California.

 The boat house was also built according to a standard United States Life-Saving Service plan, called the "witch's hat" for the design's use of a distinct octagonal ventilator with a conical roof.